mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep.md

 ### Formatting Instructions

-Please use the [Proposal Preparation Instructions](https://www.nsf.gov/pubs/policydocs/pappg19_1/pappg_2.jsp) page to format your proposal.
+Visit the [PAPPG Guide](https://www.nsf.gov/pubs/policydocs/pappg19_1/pappg_2.jsp) for information on how to format your proposal.

 ### Create Proposal